heseltime/heseltime.github.io/pages/rDai.md

 ##### Bringing It Back to **Governance**

 Linguistic competence, benchmarking in general, specific task measurements, symbolic frameworks: My intuition is that these can all be brought under the banner of **_Governance_** and that this will be a core LLM topic informed by applications areas as well.
-I would be excited to enter into a PhD program with this general research focus, and **a core project like Making PDFs Accessible and Barrierfree an initial handle on this larger area**, spinning off into practice-informed and/or existing research focus driven concerns throughout year 1, to settle on a concrete question by year 2.
+I would be excited to enter into a PhD program with this general research focus, and **a core project like Making PDFs Accessible and Barrierfree an initial handle on this larger area**, spinning off into practice-informed and/or existing research focus driven concerns throughout year 1, to settle on a concrete question by year 2, in time for the PhD Thesis Proposal.

 #### Project Assistance